Fifth Year M.A. Program

 With the exception of Statistics, we generally offer graduate courses every other year.

-Does a B.A.-B.S./M.A. student still need to fulfill all Psychology major requirements?
+Does a Fifth Year M.A. program student still need to fulfill all Psychology major requirements?

 Does the research in fourth and fifth years count for course credit?